-- A 10 minute presentation by the apprentice to the Assessor Panel showcasing their response to the project brief.
-This will be followed by 10-15 minutes of questions and discussion. - A 30-40 minute structured interview based on the written report submitted prior to the interview, the purpose being to determine the apprentice's ability to integrate the knowledge, skills and behaviours acquired during the apprenticeship.
+- A 10 minute presentation by the apprentice to the Assessor Panel showcasing their response to the project brief, which will be supported by 'hard copy' such as slides and information such as drawings, spreadsheets.
+This will be followed by 10-15 minutes of questions and discussion.
+The presentation and questions following this, together with the 'hard copy', will both be marked. - A 30-40 minute structured interview based on the written report submitted prior to the interview, the purpose being to determine the apprentice's ability to integrate the knowledge, skills and behaviours acquired during the apprenticeship.
+The written report will not be marked.

 To be successful the apprentice must pass the Presentation and Structured Interview.
 The presentation is supported by a technical project brief which will be graded as part of this assessment method.
-The structured interview is informed by a written report, which will also be graded as part of this assessment method.
+The structured interview is informed by a written report, which will not be marked as part of this assessment method.
 The assessment will satisfy the requirements for registration as an Engineering Technician by the Engineering Council.
-The Assessor Panel will consist of two experienced, qualified and trained Civil Engineers nominated by the relevant End-point assessment organisation (EPAO).
+The Assessor Panel will consist of two experienced, qualified and trained Building Services Engineers nominated by the relevant End point assessment (EPA) organisation.
 Benchmarking the EPA against the Engineering Council UK-SPEC requirements for EngTech means that the assessment outcomes will be consistent and reliable, allowing a fair and proper comparison between apprentices employed across the UK in different types and sizes of organisations.